fbpx

 IRS code Section 125 allows an employer to set up a Premium Only Plan (POP) so that employees’ insurance premiums may be sheltered from payroll taxes.
 This can save an employee up to 40% on payroll and income taxes according to Josh Miner in an article published by PeopleKeep, Inc. The employer also saves on payroll taxes when these premiums are sheltered.

-In order to have a qualified POP, the employer must have a Plan Document and Summary Plan Description explaining the rules of the plan.
+In order to have a qualified POP from the IRS, the employer must have a Plan Document and Summary Plan Description explaining the rules of the plan.
 This plan document must be signed by the employer and distributed to all eligible employees.

 Employees who are eligible to participate in the company’s benefits plan must sign a POP Enrollment Form, electing to shelter insurance premiums from payroll taxes or waiving participation.
 If an employee chooses to participate, this election may only be changed during the benefit plan year if there is a qualifying life event.
 Eligible reasons for changes include: